-As is the case in most real-world systems, a GPSS/H model may consist of multiple processes operating simultaneously.
+Like most real-world systems, a GPSS/H model may consist of multiple processes operating simultaneously.
 Furthermore, each process may in some way affect the other processes in the system.
 For example, two parallel manufacturing processes may converge to a single inspection point where they are competing for a single resource-the inspector.
 GPSS/H provides the capability for multiple parallel processes to interact with each other automatically.
 Transactions ("objects") may be sent between processes; they may control or share common resources; or they may influence the (global) operation of all processes.